stefanpenner/nomdown/README.md

 ## Example:

-Lets you have `nomnoml` code sections like:
+Lets you have `nomnoml` code sections in markdown such as:

 ```nomnoml
 #fill: #eeeeee; #ffffff